nates27/meat-image-freshness-prediction/README.md

 Summary
 ------------
 Trained ResNet models to detect rotting meat in supermarkets based on their image.
-Used the expected value framework to determine which model will be the best for deployment base on the cost of misclassifying items
+Used the expected value framework to determine which model will be the best for deployment base on the cost of misclassifying items.

+Full details published in [arXiv](https://arxiv.org/abs/2305.00986).

 Model Prediction Results
 ------------